 This is the case when your educational programme is organized in a way that you cannot complete the final exam within the determined period.

-Take notice: a feasible educational programme often can only be guaranteed when you enroll on the regular intake moment (September) of your educational programme and study in a nominal tempo.
-If you enroll in an other month or when you are already (severely) delayed in your study programme, a nominal educational unfortunately programme is not (longer) possible.
+Take notice: a feasible educational programme often can only be guaranteed when you enrol on the regular intake moment (September) of your educational programme and study in a nominal tempo.
+If you enrol in another month or when you are already (severely) delayed in your study programme, a nominal educational unfortunately programme is not (longer) possible.